CHRL-VIU/webcam_app/README.md

-*Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

----

-# svelte app
+# webcam app

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.
+This is a project template for .http://www.viu-hydromet-wx.ca/webcam-viewer.
+It lives at https://github.com/acebulsk/webcam_app.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):